 Stephen helps find the vineyard sources for their wines – they have worked with one of Andy Beckstoffer’s six heritage Vineyards (the top vineyards in his Napa portfolio) since the inaugural release – sourcing fruit from the George III Vineyard.
 This site was originally planted in 1895 and at one point was owned by Beaulieu Vineyards – called at the time, Beaulieu Vineyard Number 3.
 When your first vintage is made from fruit from a vineyard of this pedigree – you certainly set the bar high for yourself moving forward.

 The 2016 Mathew Bruno Sauvignon Blanc was fermented in stainless steel tanks; it initially shows notes of lemon/lime on the bouquet – somewhat floral at times with citrus blossom and hints of cinnamon.
 AS it opens it becomes more tropical in its aromatic presentation.
-On the palate – shows a good balance between weight, flavor and acidity.
-Hints of honey with some mineral components – some of the citrus notes from the bouquet also show in the flavors – a clean long lasting finish that is a nice balance between citrus and tropical notes.
+On the palate shows a good balance between weight, flavor and acidity.
+There are hints of honey with some mineral components; some of the citrus notes from the bouquet also show in the flavors.
+Sports a clean long lasting finish that is nicely balanced between citrus and tropical notes.

 Mathew’s philosophy is to make balanced and approachable wines – and they have certainly done so with the two wines we tried.